ClassicPress/ClassicPress-Migration-Plugin/README.md

-# Switch to ClassicPress
+# Upgrade to ClassicPress

 ![](assets/banner-772x250.png)

-This is a WordPress plugin that switches a WordPress installation to [ClassicPress](https://www.classicpress.net).
+This is a WordPress plugin that upgrades a WordPress installation to [ClassicPress](https://www.classicpress.net).

 ClassicPress is for businesses seeking a powerful and versatile solution for